Xiphurn/Autonomous-vacuum-cleaner/README.md

 # Autonomous vaccum cleaner
-The main goal of this repository is to show and follow the progress of the construction and programming of an autonomous vacuum cleaner.
+The main goal of this repository is to show and follow the progress of the construction and programming of an autonomous vaccum cleaner.

 # Material we use:
 - Arduino UNO